harsha7890/Python-Scripts/README.md

 ```

 ### Password Strength Checker
-This code checks for your password strength.
-For the right password, password must contain mixture of an upper case letters, an digit (including 0-9), and a special characters with lower case letters.
+This code checks whether the mail is valid or not and your password strength.
+For the right password, password must contain mixture of an upper case letters, an digit (including 0-9), and a special characters with lower case letters.If the password is not strong enough or email is not valid it will ask for valid input

 ```bash